poppinlp/js-api-generator/README.md

 This option will set `Content-Type` to `multipart/form-data` for request header automatically.

+##### JSON

+This option will stringify passed in data to a JSON string by [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

+This option will set `Content-Type` to `text/json` for request header automatically.

 ##### Origin

 Won't do anything for passed in data.